Being your own boss comes with a lot of perks. Easier mortgage approval may not be one of them.

 This income most often comes in two main forms: “ordinary business income” and “distributions.”

-These guidelines will be specific to your profile and they will vary by lender, so the best way to determine whether you qualify for a loan as a full or part owner of a corporation or partnership is to visit with a home loan expert who can analyze your tax returns for you.
+Mortgage for self-employed will have guidelines specific to your profile and they will vary by lender.
+Therefore, the best way to determine whether you qualify for a loan is to visit with a home loan expert who can analyze your tax returns for you.